ebuyakin/maichat/docs/tutorial.md

 1) You start in Input Mode with the cursor in the message box (press F1 anytime for shortcuts).
 Type your request.
 2) Use previously set topic and model or use Ctrl+M to pick a model; Ctrl+T to pick a topic for this message.
 3) Press Enter to send.
 The reply appears at the end of the history.
 4) Press Esc to switch to View Mode and browse.
-Use j/k to move between message parts, g/G to jump to first/last, Shift+O to jump to the context boundary, and Shift+R to cycle the reading position.
+Use j/k to move between message parts, g/G to jump to first/last, o (or Shift+O) to jump to the context boundary, and r to toggle Reading Mode (centers navigation when on).
 5) Press Enter to switch back to Input Mode and continue typing.

 ## Modes and where to look